salesforce/causalai/README.md

 Before importing and calling the library, or launching the UI, remember to first activate the conda environemnt.

+## Quick Tutorial

+Let's suppose we have some data

 ## User Inferface

 We provide a UI for users to directly upload their data and run causal discovery and causal inference algorithms without the need to write any code.
-An introduction to the UI can be found [here](https://opensource.salesforce.com/causalai/latest/ui_tutorial.html) and a video showing how to use the UI can be found ??.
+An introduction to the UI can be found [here](https://opensource.salesforce.com/causalai/latest/ui_tutorial.html) and a video showing how to use the UI can be found [here](https://www.salesforceairesearch.com/projects/CausalAI).

 In order to launch the UI, go to the root directory of the library and execute ``./launch_ui.sh``, and open the url specified in the terminal in a browser.
 In order to terminate the UI, press Ctrl+c in the terminal where the UI was launched, and then execute ``./exit_ui.sh``.